صور الصفحة

 decades of increased government openness.

-The Export Ad:ninistration Act of 1979 requires the Commerce Department to issue export permits for almost every item of commerce not on the ITAR list.
+The Export Ad:ninistration Act of 1979 requires the Commerce Department to issue export permits for almost every item of conimerce not on the ITAR list.
 The law prohibits the dissemination to foreigners, by any means, of "technical data," defined as "information of any kind that can be used, or adapted for use, in the design, production, manufacture, utilization, or reconstruction of articles or materials" unless an export license has been issued.

 The broad language of these laws, which cover virtually every activity in American life, was enacted with congressional understanding that the executive would be circumspect in ad